 ② Matters related to the provisions on paper contribution and review

 The President of the Committee shall direct matters related to effective activity of the Committee and collaboration among the members.

 Supplementary provision (Enforcement Date) This provision shall be enforced from January 1, 2006.

 Supplementary provision (Enforcement date) This provision shall be enforced from March 1, 2016.

-Provision on Review of the Asian Journal of Canadian Studies
+Provision on Review of the Asia-Pacific Journal of Canadian Studies

 Article 1 (Purpose)

-This provision aims to prescribe review on submitted papers and whether to accept them to Asian Journal of Canadian Studies (hence, “this Journal”).
+This provision aims to prescribe review on submitted papers and whether to accept them to Asia-Pacific Journal of Canadian Studies (hence, “this Journal”).